-The company continues to invest in our exploration team and our well-situated properties.
-This investment has built up over the last year and we are beginning to see the true potential for organic growth.
-An ongoing surface diamond drilling campaign on the contiguous properties was temporarily impacted by the restrictions imposed during the pandemic, but not affecting the ability to proceed with the campaign.
+Jaguar continues to invest in its exploration team and well-situated properties.
+This investment has built up over the last year, and the Company is beginning to see the true potential for growth.
+During the height of the pandemic, in the first half of the second quarter, the Company put its exploration/third party drillers on stand-by to reduce the number of people stationed in local communities (done at the request of community leadership).
+By June 2021, full crews were back drilling on both surface properties and in underground mines.
 The first holes targeted at the Faina resource confirmed the existing estimates.
-Faina is a resource under an old open pit located 3 kilometres from Turmalina and represents an opportunity for growing production in the near future.
+Faina is a resource under an old open pit located 1 kilometre from Turmalina and represents an opportunity for growing production in the near future.
 Results of metallurgical testing from these drill holes became available during Q1 2021, confirming expected information.
 A pre-feasibility study will be implemented to define mining methods, treatment routes, and changes required on the plant circuit to receive Faina's ore.
+The Faina deposit currently shows a total resource of over 400,000 ounces of measured, indicated, and inferred gold at a grade of 7 grams (AIF December 31, 2020).
+A project to develop from Turmalina to Faina along the structural trend of Turmalina's current orebodies is planned to begin this quarter.
+This project is expected to open up additional resources along trend as well as provide access to the Faina deposit directly from the Turmalina mine.
+Among several programs on properties adjacent to the mine, a significant reverse circulation drilling program has been planned in the second half of the year for the Zona Basal area, a substantial target near Turmalina.